xmarva/xmarva.github.io/_pages/about.md

 It would be very bold to claim I always succeed.
 Sometimes it’s a bit messy (who hasn’t been there?), but I’m always chasing that ideal.

-In my free time, I enjoy being in nature, hiking, or finding balance through meditation.
-A good work-life balance is key to productive thinking.
+In my free time, I enjoy being in nature, hiking, running, cooking food, listening to music.
+My favorite bands are King Crimson, Clutch and Swans.
+I believe that good work-life balance and happiness is key to productive thinking.

 Also, salmon nigiri might just be the peak of human existence 🍣.